trantorLiu/bootstrap-editor/README.md

 ## Demo
 **Currently, there's no server-side support for the demo page.**
-It only show you what the editor looks like.
+It only shows you what the editor looks like.
-But you can image that with the server-side support, after choosing an image, it will be pasted to the textarea.
+But you can imagine that with the server-side support, after choosing an image, it will be pasted to the textarea.

 http://trantorliu.github.io/bootstrap-editor